2021 SOMe Festival

 - There is one entry form per ensemble.
 Each individual performer is not required to complete the application--there will be a page of the entry form dedicated to collecting information for each member of your ensemble.

-- All U of U students currently enrolled in a course or ensemble within the School of Music are invited and encouraged to apply.
+- All U of U students currently enrolled in a course or ensemble within the School of Music or a course within the College of Fine Arts are invited and encouraged to apply.
 Faculty and anyone who is not currently a student of the School of Music will NOT be eligible to apply.

 - Ensembles may consist of 3 to 12 performers.
 Duets may be permitted upon approval by the Student Advisory Committee.
 Individuals may audition with more than one ensemble if desired.

 - Solo works will not be permitted.
 The goal of this event is to engage with your fellow music students and build community through collaboration; therefore, ensembles must consist of three or more performers.